proemial/mono/apps/proem-api/README.md

 Returns the latest 100 messages from a slack channel.
 * `/api/slack/helpers/history/summarise?channelId=...&teamId=...`
 Returns a single paragraph summary of the latest 100 messages from a slack channel.
+* `/api/slack/helpers/scrape`
+Scrapes a url and returns the content.
+The content is stored in mongodb to speed up future requests.

 ### Local development
 * Run an ngrok tunnel to expose your local server on the internet.